FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/_index.md

     "weight": "110"
 }## Before you start

-If you are installing <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> as part of a managed file transfer solution, you may want to check the installation order and prerequisites.
-For more information, please refer to the <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span> documentation.
+If you are installing {{< TransferCFT/componentlongname  >}} as part of a managed file transfer solution, you may want to check the installation order and prerequisites.
+For more information, please refer to the {{< TransferCFT/centralgovernancename  >}} documentation.

-If you want to enable <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span> during installation, please check that your license includes <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span> and that you have the required information, such as the shared secret, to activate connectivity.
+If you want to enable {{< TransferCFT/centralgovernancename  >}} during installation, please check that your license includes {{< TransferCFT/centralgovernancename  >}} and that you have the required information, such as the shared secret, to activate connectivity.

 ### Installation overview

 This table presents a high-level overview of the installation process.
-By default, the <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> installation uses a delivered configuration file called <span class="code">initialize.properties</span> that provides a series of default values to simplify installation.
+By default, the {{< TransferCFT/componentlongname  >}} installation uses a delivered configuration file called `initialize.properties` that provides a series of default values to simplify installation.
 It is important that you understand the difference between customizing this file before or after running the installer prior to starting the process.

 <table>
    <thead>